 Our policies, located in our policy document and below, are available for any LARP to use, free of charge, as long as that LARP credits the Enkindle Storytelling Team, and any other teams we attribute in our policy documentation.

-Our policies have been adopted, in full or in part, by games such as Divine Intervention, Battle Saints, Capri Sunset, and others.
+Our policies have been adopted, in full or in part, by other area games including Divine Intervention, Battle Saints, Capri Sunset, and others.

 Anti-harassment Policy and Disciplinary Action

 We have a zero tolerance policy for sexual harassment, or harassment based on race, gender, background, orientation, religious belief, ability, etc.

 Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.

 Deliberate intimidation, stalking, or following

 Advocating for, or encouraging, any of the above behavior